 A formal assessment consists of a number of standardised tests and usually takes about two hours to complete.
 During the process the educational psychologist will talk through the results with you briefly and later send the full report to us.
 These reports are confidential and one copy will be given to you for your own personal records.
 A further copy will be kept on our files throughout your time at the University.
 You will also have an opportunity to discuss the report with your Academic Support tutor.

 Please note that you may have to wait several weeks before a formal assessment.

-A formal assessment by one of the educational psychologists here costs £260.
-However, the Access to Learning Fund (ALF) will provide funding for some students.
+A formal assessment by one of the educational psychologists here costs £270 (from 1st September 2015).
+However, the University will provide funding for some students.
 If you think you will be eligible for a means-tested contribution towards the cost of your Educational Psychologist Assessment, please discuss this with your Academic Support tutor, who can help you complete the appropriate forms.

-If you are unsure if you will qualify for ALF support, talk to Financial Support first.
+If you are unsure if you will qualify for such funding, talk to Financial Support first.
 Drop-in sessions are held daily.

-If ALF support is not available, you can use the on-line store to pay for your Educational Psychologist Assessment.
+If University funding is not available, you can use the on-line store to pay for your Educational Psychologist Assessment.

 Please note that you should not purchase an Educational Psychologist’s Assessment without first seeing one of the Academic Support tutors.